-Section on Requirement Level of Compliance Reference/Page No/s A Code of Best Practice on Corporate Governance 2017 issued by the Institute of Chartered Accountants of Sri Lanka (amended as the Code of Best Practice Compliance with the Code of Best Practice on Corporate Governance 2017 (amended as the Code of Best Practice on Corporate Governance 2023) Compliance Status is given on pages 229 -234 in the Corporate Governance Report on Corporate Governance 2023) В 1 Minimum Number of Directors At least 2 members of the Board should be citizens and residents in Sri Lanka Complied Refer to pages 212-213 2 Service Period of Non-Executive The total period of service of a Non-Executive Complied Directors Director should not be more than 9 years.
+Sectio on Requirement Level of Compliance Reference/Page No/s A Code of Best Practice on Corporate Governance 2017 issued by the Institute of Chartered Accountants of Sri Lanka (amended as the Code of Best Practice Compliance with the Code of Best Practice on Corporate Governance 2017 (amended as the Code of Best Practice on Corporate Governance 2023) Compliance Status is given on pages 229 -234 in the Corporate Governance Report on Corporate Governance 2023) В 1 Minimum Number of Directors At least 2 members of the Board should be citizens and residents in Sri Lanka Complied 2 Consider Deviad of Non-Europuting The total partial of capital of a New Twee the Refer to pages 212-213 2 Service Period of Non-Executive Directors The total period of service of a Non-Executive Director should not be more than 9 years.
 However, this rule is not applicable for Major Shareholder Director and Technical Director.
-Refer to pagea 212-213 3 3 Age of Directors Age of person who serves as Director shall not exceed 75 years.
-Complied Refer to page 212-213 4 4 Status of Compliance with Section 9 of the Rules of Complied the Colombo Stock Exchange (or any amendments made thereto) pertaining to Corporate Governance the CSE where applicable Refer to page 236-240 5 Other Company Directorships Total Number of directorships in other companies should not exceed 20.
+Complied Refer to pagea 212-213 3 Age of Directors Age of person who serves as Director shall not Complied exceed 75 years.
+Refer to page 212-213 4 Section 7.10 of the Listing Rules of Status of Compliance with Section 9 of the Rules of Complied the Colombo Stock Exchange (or any amendments made thereto) pertaining to Corporate Governance the CSE where applicable Refer to page 236-240 5 Other Company Directorships Total Number of directorships in other companies should not exceed 20.
 Complied Refer to page 249-250 6 Demonstration of the level of compliance Level of Compliance with the Direction Complied with the Direction in the Annual Report.
 Annual Report to be available in the official website of the Company within 5 months after the Balance Sheet Date Refer to this table and the Company website www. ceylincolife.com 7 Enforcement procedure on Non- Compliance with the Corporate Governance Requirements The Insurer shall rectify its non-compliance in respect of items B. 1-6 referred above within 3 months from the date of non-compliance and inform IRCSL.
 Not applicable 8 Certification and written confirmation to IRCSL (a)Certification from the Company Secretary - continuation of the Director/s beyond the age of 70 years Complied (b) Written confirmation from the Company Secretary that the continuation of a director , beyond the age of 70 years is not prohibited by the Articles of Association of the Insurer and that such Insurer complies with the provisions of the Companies Act Complied